biorobotics/lab_website/README.md

 	making sure to replace YOUTUBE_VIDEO_ID with the 11 character video ID.
 It will not show up in the preview but it will show up on the site

 	Images can be uploaded and will be saved in the /img/posts directory.
 Please give these images good names and make sure to add alt-text.
 We perefer jpegs where possible since they take up less space
+Take a look at the [example post](http://biorobotics.org/example_post) which shows what can be done, including embedding videos and linking to other posts

 3. ### Set metadata (Square made of horizontal lines icon)